nathanfx330/redleaf/readme.md

 IGNORE_WHEN_COPYING_END
 3. Usage

-Add Documents: Create a documents folder in the project's root directory.
-Place all the files you want to index inside this folder.
-Subdirectories are also supported.
+Add Your Documents: Create a documents folder in the project's root directory.
+Place all the files you want to index here.

-Run the Application: Start the Flask development server:
+Run the Application:

 Generated bash
 python app.py